michael-collins/feeling-responsive/collections/_assignments/project-2.md

 ---
 ## Overview

-**Project theme:** Obstructions
+**Project theme:** Weapons of Mass Obstruction

-For this project, you produce an experimental animation centered around the theme, **“Obstructions”**.
+For this project, you produce an experimental animation centered around the theme, **“Weapons of Mass Obstruction”**.
 This does not have to be the title of the work.
 Complete the project theme by filling in the blank.
 You will design, model, texture, animate, and render a **30 second animation** solving for the project theme.
 Once you have a project idea and storyboard created, locate sound that you find on [freemusicarchive.org](http://freemusicarchive.org/genre/Experimental/) that is licensed for remix.
 Pay special attention to the [audio track’s licensing](http://freemusicarchive.org/curator/Video/blog/Not_All_Music_on_FMA_is_Licensed_for_Video).
 You cannot use anything that states no derivatives, indicated by "ND" in the license.
 If the license requires you to give credit (CC-BY), you can give credit in the Vimeo.com (where you will be uploading your video) description.
 You are encouraged to edit, modify, and combine different audio tracks to suit the needs of your animation.

 You will also critically reflect on your work and the project theme in a 150 word work statement.